muppet9010/factorio-muppet-streamer/README.md

 - delay: DECIMAL - Optional: how many seconds before the spawning occurs.
 A `0` second delay makes it happen instantly.
 If not specified it defaults to 0 happen instantly.
 - target: STRING - Mandatory: the player name to center upon (case sensitive).
 - force: STRING - Optional: the force of the spawned entities.
 Value can be either the name of a force (i.e. `player`), or left blank for the default for the entity type.
-See notes for this list.
+See Notes for this list.
 Value is case sensitive to Factorio's internal force name.
 - entityName: STRING - Mandatory: the type of entity to be placed: `tree`, `rock`, `laserTurret`, `gunTurretRegularAmmo`, `gunTurretPiercingAmmo`, `gunTurretUraniumAmmo`, `wall`, `landmine`, `fire`, `defenderBot`, `distractorBot`, `destroyerBot`, or `custom`.
 Is case sensitive.
 Custom requires the additional options `customEntityName` and `customSecondaryDetail` options to be set/considered.
 - customEntityName: STRING - Mandatory Special: only required/supported if `entityName` is set to `custom`.
 Sets the name of the entity to be used.
 Supports any entity type, with the behaviours matching the included entityTypes.
 - customSecondaryDetail: STRING - Optional Special: only required/supported if `entityName` is set to `custom`.
 Sets the name of any secondary item/entity used with the main `customEntityName`.
-See notes for a list of supported `customEntityName` types.
+See Notes for a list of supported `customEntityName` types.
 - ammoCount: INTEGER - Optional: specifies the amount of "ammo" in applicable entityTypes.
 For turrets it's the ammo count and ammo over the turrets max storage is ignored.
-For fire types it's the flame count, see notes for more details.
+For fire types it's the flame count, see Notes for more details.
 This option applies to both `entityName` options and `customEntityName` entity types of turrets (all types) and fire.
 - radiusMax: INTEGER - Mandatory: the max radius of the placement area from the target player.
 - radiusMin: INTEGER - Optional: the min radius of the placement area from the target player.
 If set to the same value as radiusMax then a perimeter is effectively made.
 If not provided then `0` is used.
 - existingEntities: STRING - Mandatory: how the newly spawned entity should handle existing entities on the map.
 Either `overlap`, or `avoid`.